ranyacharef/ranyacharef/README.md

 ## I'm a Software Engineer!

 - 🔭 I’m currently working on Angular / Spring Boot project
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning new technologies

 ### 📫 How to reach me: